Tharanga suspended for 2 matches, Kapugedara to lead Sri Lanka

 By Chetan Narula

-Pallekele, Aug 25 (PTI) Sri Lankan skipper Upul Tharanga has been banned for two ODIs for slow over rate in the rain- affected second one-dayer against India.
+Pallekele, Aug 25 (PTI) Sri Lankan skipper Upul Tharanga was today banned for two ODIs for slow over rate in the rain- affected second one-dayer against India.

+Andy Pycroft of the Emirates Elite Panel of ICC Match Referees imposed the suspension after the Sri Lanka side was ruled to be three overs short of its target when time allowances were taken into consideration even as the match was reduced to 47 overs for the Indian chase.

 This is Tharanga's second ban in recent times after he suffered a similar two-match ban for slow over-rate in the Champions Trophy when he had led the side against South Africa in the absence of then-skipper Angelo Mathews.